Libyan rebels fly flag over key town near Tripoli

 RAPE FEARS

-Tripoli resident Abdul Rahim Mohammed Tarhouni, 20, said there had been rumours that rebels would rape women if they were to reached the capital.
+Tripoli resident Abdul Rahim Mohammed Tarhouni, 20, said there had been rumors that rebels would rape women if they were to reached the capital.

 "Of course we are scared.
 Of course we are thinking of leaving," he said.
 But he, like others, said he was ready to fight.
 "Of course I will defend my country and my people."

-The advances around Tripoli were watched with satisfaction from Benghazi in eastern Libya, headquarters of the rebel council which Western powers have recognised as Libya's legitimate representative.
+The advances around Tripoli were watched with satisfaction from Benghazi in eastern Libya, headquarters of the rebel council which Western powers have recognized as Libya's legitimate representative.

 "Everything is positive," said the council's military spokesman, Ahmed Bani, when asked about the fighting in Zawiyah.